Implant dentures are the most common and most helpful in restoring your smile and normal eating habits.

 A complete denture may be either “conventional” or “immediate.”
 The conventional type is made after the teeth have been removed and the gum tissue has healed, which usually takes 4 to 6 weeks.
 During this time the patient will go without teeth.
 Immediate dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
 Once the tissues shrink and heal, adjustments will have to be made to the immediate denture.

 Dentures are very durable appliances and will last many years, but they do not last forever.
 They may have to be remade, repaired, or readjusted due to normal wear.
+Our dentures are stored digitally so if you lose or damage them we can have them made with a click of a button.

 Reasons for dentures: